-- i.
-Advise the following organizations/personnel in order: - a.
-Salina Dispatch911 - ii.
-Follow any instructions received by the above organizations/personnel and those contained in the AEP. - iii.
-With the assistance from LEO begin evacuation procedures outlined in this section of the AEP. - iv.
+- Follow any instructions received by the above organizations/personnel and those contained in the AEP. - With the assistance from LEO begin evacuation procedures outlined in this section of the AEP. - iv.
 Issue any applicable Field Condition Reports/NOTAM on the affected areas. - v.
 Notify all tenants that could potentially be affected by the pending situation. - vi.
 Ensure SFD and LEOs gain access to the potential disaster site swiftly. - vii.
 If an explosion does occur eventual contact of the City Engineer will be in order to evaluate structure integrity after the scene has been cleared.